icon notify 12 DAYS OF CHRISTMAS DAY 1 - SANTA DELIVERS FOR FREE

 The Function of Hydrochloric Acid in Digestion

 Think of your stomach as a mixer, churning and blending what you eat.
 Central to this process is hydrochloric acid (HCl).
-The secret sauce breaks down proteins into amino acids, making them easier for your body to absorb.
+The acid breaks down proteins into amino acids, making them easier for your body to absorb.

 Beyond protein digestion, HCl is a gatekeeper against harmful microbes hitching a ride with food.
-This protective function can’t be understated—without it, we’d be more vulnerable to infections from every dodgy takeout meal or questionable buffet plate.
+This protective function can’t be understated—without it, we’d be more vulnerable to infections and illness.

 Potential Impact of Water on Stomach Acid

 A big question is whether drinking water during meals wastes their digestive juices.
-Imagine pouring water into that same stomach-mixer I mentioned earlier—will it dilute our precious acid?
+Too much water in the stomach might temporarily make the mixture less potent.

 Your body's smart; when it senses extra liquid, it works harder, pumping out more acid—to maintain the pH levels necessary for efficient digestion.
 But if you feel bloated after guzzling glasses at dinner time?
 You might want to ease up and sip slowly instead.